Global Food Crisis: All About Food Insecurity

 World Food Programme: Global Food Security

-On any given day, WFP has 5,000 trucks, 20 ships, and 92 planes progressing, conveying food and other help to those in most need.
-Consistently, we convey in excess of 15 billion proportions at a typical average expense for each proportion of US$ 0.31.
+On any given day, WFP has 5,000 trucks, 20 ships, and 92 planes progressing, conveying food and other help to those most in need.
+We convey more than 15 billion proportions at a typical average expense for each proportion of US$ 0.31.
 These numbers lie at the underlying foundations of WFP's unrivaled reputation as an emergency responder, one that takes care of business rapidly at scale in the most troublesome conditions.